SecDevOps-jmcdonough/technical-recipe-azure-sdwan/README.md

 * Legacy applications or those requiring long-lived sessions could see performance issues due to TTL limitations on the LB.

 When connecting IPSec traffic from remote inter-regional sites, the customer's architecture could benefit from dedicated FortiGates to support IPSec.
 This is a benefit where large traffic loads are supported for deep packet inspection and where there is a lot of E/W traffic.
 Dedicated FortiGates for IPSec allow the opportunity to scale VPN traffic using IPSec Aggregate without impacting performance of traffic inspection.
 Details on IPSec Aggregate can be found [here](https://docs.fortinet.com/document/fortigate/7.2.3/administration-guide/779201/aggregate-and-redundant-vpn).

+Don't forget that the CLI is still a great place to get targeted information with a single command.
+For example, viewing the FortiGate known routes with the CLI command `get router info routing-table all`

 ## Key questions during your demo - Chapter 2